Kien085/SG2Caps/README.md

 The VSGs can be found in the all_ISG and the HOI_ISG folder.

-The global features can be found in the max_pool folder.
+The global features can be found in the box_max.zip after unzipping in the max_pool folder.

 # Training the model
 1. After setting up the environment, and downloading the additional data train with this code.